HRI328/AXA-CASE-1/README.md

 In order to understand more about each cluster, the text message is found using the shortest distance between the average embedding and centroid from k-mean model and the top 10 key words are extracted as the following.

+From the key words in each cluster label, we could see the label 1 and 3 are mainly related to the authorization, label 0 is related to copay and refund, label 2 is related to online member account.

 Key Words in Cluster Label 0
 [('refund', 0.4739),
  ('copay', 0.4406),